fast-data-transfer/fast-data-transfer.github.io/internet2-demo.md

-### Internet2 2017 Technology Exchange<br>The Fast Data Transfer Tool: Overcoming Limitations to High Performance Transfers Over the Wide Area Network
+### Internet2 2017 Technology Exchange:The Fast Data Transfer Tool
+#### Overcoming Limitations to High Performance Transfers Over the Wide Area Network

 **Access to your Google Cloud VM**